 - Salt to taste

-- 2 tbsp ghee/ vegetable oil
+- 2 tbsp ghee/ any cooking oil

 - Put the wheat in a large bowl.
 Add water little by little and knead to make a smooth but non-sticky dough.
 Apply a few drops of oil on the dough, cover and keep aside.